boringSQL/regresql/README.md

     contains query plans: that's a list of SQL parameters values to use when testing.

-  - `./regresql/expected/path/to/file_query-name.out`
+  - `./regresql/expected/path/to/file_query-name.json`

-    For each file *query.sql* found in your source tree, RegreSQL creates a subpath in `./regresql/expected` directory and stores in *file_query-name.out* the expected result set of the query,
+    For each file *query.sql* found in your source tree, RegreSQL creates a subpath in `./regresql/expected` directory and stores in *file_query-name.json* the expected result set of the query in JSON format,

-  - `./regresql/out/path/to/file_query-name.sql`
+  - `./regresql/out/path/to/file_query-name.json`

-    The result of running the query in *file_query-name.sql* is stored in *query.out* in the `regresql/out` directory subpath for it, so that it is possible to compare this result to the expected one in `regresql/expected`.
+    The result of running the query in *file_query-name.sql* is stored in *query.json* in the `regresql/out` directory subpath for it, so that it is possible to compare this result to the expected one in `regresql/expected`.